Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Preliminaries

 where $x_t\in\mathcal{X}\subseteq\mathbb{R}^{n_x}$ and $u_t\in\mathcal{U}\subseteq\mathbb{R}^{n_u}$ are the robot's state and control input at stage $t$.

-The robot aims to safely navigate from an initial position to a desired goal position in an environment cluttered with dynamic and static obstacles.
-Let $x_{t,i}^{d}\in\mathbb{R}^{n_{d}}$, $i=1, \dots, N_d$, and $x_{t,i}^{s}\in\mathbb{R}^{n_{s}}$, $i=1, \dots, N_s$, denote the state of dynamic and static obstacles, respectively.
+The robot aims to safely navigate from an initial position to the desired goal position in an environment cluttered with obstacles.
+Let $x_{t,i}^{d}\in\mathbb{R}^{n_{d}}$, $i=1, \dots, N_d$, and $x_{i}^{s}\in\mathbb{R}^{n_{s}}$, $i=1, \dots, N_s$, denote the state of dynamic and static obstacles, respectively.
 The state of static obstacles is fixed in a single task, while the state of moving obstacles evolves according to unknown (stochastic) dynamics.
-The motion control problem can be formulated as a Markov decision process (MDP), defined as a tuple $\mathcal{M}:=(\mathcal{S}, \mathcal{U}, P, c, \gamma)$, where $\mathcal{S}$ and $\mathcal{U}$ are the state and action spaces, respectively, $P$ is the state transition probability, $c$ is a stage-wise cost function of interest, and $\gamma \in (0, 1)$ is a discount factor.
-The state vector $s_t\in \mathcal{S}\subseteq \mathcal{X} \times \mathbb{R}^{n_d N_d} \times \mathbb{R}^{n_s N_s}$ consists of the state $x_t$ of the mobile robot as well as the state of the surrounding obstacles, $x_{t,i}^{d}$ and $x_{t,i}^{s}$.\footnote{Although $x_{t,i}^{s}$ is fixed in a task, it is considered as a part of state in the MDP so that our meta-RL agent can recognize it as a part of the task.
-Thus, once the configuration of static obstacles changes in a new task, the meta-RL agent is able to adapt to the new configuration.
-For simplicity, we often omit the subscript $t$ in $x_{t,i}^{s}$.} The state transition probability $P(s_{t+1} | s_t, u_t)$ represents the probability of being in $s_{t+1}$ at stage $t+1$ given that the state at stage $t$ is $s_t$ and action $u_t$ is executed at stage $t$.
-Thus, $P$ encodes the dynamics of our mobile robot as well as the stochastic motion of dynamic obstacles.

-Let $\pi$ denote the randomized Markov policy specifying a probabilistic rule of executing an action given the current state.
-Under a policy $\pi$, a control action $u_t$ is generated according to $\pi(\cdot | s_t)$ at stage $t$.
+As a common practice, we suppose that the obstacles' motion can be tracked with high accuracy.
+The fully observability assumption is valid in many real-world problems with a sufficient number of sensors.
+The motion control problem can then be formulated as a Markov decision process (MDP), defined as a tuple $\mathcal{T}:=(\mathcal{S}, \mathcal{U}, P, c, \gamma)$, where $\mathcal{S} \subseteq \mathbb{R}^{n_x + n_d N_d + n_s N_s}$ and $\mathcal{U}$ are the state and action spaces, respectively, $P$ is the transition model, $c$ is a stage-wise cost function of interest, and $\gamma \in (0, 1)$ is a discount factor.
+The MDP state is defined as $s_t:=(x_t, x_{t,1}^d, \ldots, x_{t,N_d}^d, x_{1}^s,\ldots, x_{N_s}^s)$, concatenating the robot state and the states of the static and dynamic obstacles.
+Given state $s_t$ and action $u_t$, $P(s_{t+1} | s_t, u_t)$ is the probability of being in $s_{t+1}$ at stage $t+1$.
+Thus, $P$ encodes the mobile robot dynamics as well as the stochastic motion of dynamic obstacles.
+Let $\pi$ denote the randomized Markov policy specifying a probabilistic rule of generating an action $u_t$ given the current state $s_t$.
 An optimal policy $\pi^\star(\cdot | \bm{s})$ can be obtained by solving the following MDP problem: